 The Student Senate is one of the campus’ most fun, challenging, active, and rewarding organizations.
 It is responsible for approving many budgets on campus and playing an integral role in the development of student leaders, developing a positive learning experience on campus, and building a community within NHTI.
 Contact Colby Chaput at firstname.lastname@example.org or 603-271-6484 x4378.

-The mission of the Student Veterans Club is to increase awareness and understanding of veterans’ issues on campus and facilitate the successful transition from “combat to classroom.”
-Focus is to provide military veterans, their families, and civilian supporters a welcoming atmosphere and a social environment to provide you the resources necessary for success in your academic endeavors.
+The mission of the Student Veterans Club is to increase awareness and understanding of military students’ issues on campus and facilitate the successful transition from “combat to classroom.”
+Focus is to provide our military students, their families, and civilian supporters a welcoming atmosphere, social environment, and resources for success in your academic endeavors.
 For more information, contact Student Life at NHTIstudentlife@ccsnh.edu.

 Inactive Student Organizations

 - Gamers Club

 - Mindfulness, Awareness, Communication, Knowledge and Kindness (MACKK)

 - Society of Manufacturing Engineers